CVE-2025-59162

 Mitigation and workarounds

-npm removed the malicious package version from the registry on September 8, preventing further downloads.
-On September 13, the package owner published version 3.1.2 to help cache-bust private registries that might still have the compromised version cached.
+npm removed the malicious package from the registry on September 8, preventing further downloads.
+On September 13, the package owner published version 3.1.2 to help cache-bust private registries that might still have the compromised version.
 Users should update to the latest patch version, completely remove their node_modules directory, clean their package manager's global cache, and rebuild any browser bundles from scratch.
-Those operating private registries or registry mirrors should purge the offending versions from any caches (GitHub Advisory).
+Those operating private registries should purge the offending versions from their caches (GitHub Advisory).

 Community reactions